sigrid-fr/aws-iam-least-privilege-ec2/README.md

-# Cloud Security with AWS IAM
+# AWS IAM Least Privilege for EC2

-This project demonstrates how to enforce least privilege access in AWS by restricting EC2 actions based on environment tags and validating permissions through simulation and real testing.
+This project demonstrates how to enforce least privilege access control in AWS using IAM, restricting EC2 actions based on environment tags and validating permissions through simulation and real testing.

 **Project Link:** [View Project](http://learn.nextwork.org/projects/aws-security-iam)